eusoubrasileiro/stocks/Progress.md

 - Training accuracy can also be used to divide which predictions are best.
 Although you can have a high accuracy on validation-set it is possible to have low accuracy on training due early stopping or randomness.
 - [ ] Hyperperameter random?
 GridSearchCV for number layers, train size, train-score ratio, fine-tune:nepochs, classifier:nepochs for start fix 90 minutes for accuracy.
 That will guide less overfiting and too many parameters on model and others.
 Fundamental!
 - [x] Create method fineTune to train the model without validation-set and early-stop control.
+- [ ] Maybe changing how orders are placed, stop/loss, reduction, move stop/loss up, could improve accuracy.

+4. Risk, leverage and number of stocks to buy/sell.
+Quoting `Quora` answer about `How-do-I-reduce-losses-in-day-trading-of-stocks`.
+> Avoid excessive leverage.
+Leverage may be important when day trading to maximize gains, but not in excess, you must learn about position sizing.
+Don’t risk more than 2% (some say 1%, up to you) of your equity on a single trade.
+For example, if you have an equity of 100k, then 2% risk would be 2,000.
+Now if you're buying a stock worth Rs.
+100 and your stop loss is Rs.99, then your risk per share is Rs.
+1, divide 2000 by 1, which is 2000, the number of shares you can buy at most.

+Actual formula for number of stocks already uses risk-appetite in the form of minimal profit.
+The expected_var is the average volatility expected to happen. `risk-appetite = MinP/(capital*risk-reward))` ignoring taxes/costs.
+Default risk-appetite for a 50k capital is 2% per order?, `MinProfit=300`.
+How much you accept to lose if an order fails.